 |Position:||Associate Head Coach|

-Macon has spent the previous six seasons as an assistant coach at Rutgers.
-Previously, he coached for nine years at Hofstra, including three as associate head coach.
+Macon spent six seasons as an assistant coach at Rutgers before coming to Saint Louis.
+He also coached for nine years at Hofstra, including three as associate head coach.

 “I am happy to be part of the Billiken family,” Macon said at the time of his hire.
 “I have always admired the work of Coach Ford at his previous stops, and I’m honored to be a part of his first staff here at Saint Louis.
 I have a lot of familiarity with the Atlantic 10 Conference, and that is one of the reasons I am so excited about this opportunity.
 The A-10 is a great league and we look forward to competing for championships.”